cetz-package/cetz/src/matrix.typ

   return inverted
 }

-/// Swaps the ath column with the bth column.
+/// Swaps the a-th column with the b-th column.
 ///
 /// - mat (matrix): Matrix
 /// - a (int): The index of column a.